pramsey/pgsql-gzip/README.md

     ----------------------------------------------------------------------------------------------------
      \x74686973206973206d792074686973206973206d792074686973206973206d792074686973206973206d792074657874

-And for really long, repetitive things, compression naturally works like a charm:
+For really long, repetitive things, compression naturally works like a charm:

     > SELECT gzip(repeat('this is my ', 100));